juntylpro1/secure-enterprise/iam-settings-template-create.md

 You can update a settings template at any time before you commit it.
 To update a specific version of an account settings template, complete the following steps:

 1. Update your JSON file with the new settings template configuration.
-For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#update-account-settings-template-version){: external}.
+For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](apidocs/iam-identity-token-api#update-account-settings-template-version).

    The following example JSON file specifies the `account_id` of the enterprise account, the `name` of the template, and the `account_settings`.
 The new configuration resets MFA to `NONE` and removes the other settings.